eduayme/RescueApp/readme.md

 </p>

-## About Aplicatiu de Recerques
+## About Rescue app
-Aplicatiu de Recerques is a web application designed to help emergency services in registering and documenting tasks to rescue lost people.
+Rescue app is a web application designed to help emergency services in registering and documenting tasks to rescue lost people.
+It started as a pioneer project for the Catalonia firefighters developed as a final year project in my Bachelor's Degree in Computer Engineering.

 ## Installation